 They also offer longer birdwatching trips to other parts of the US such as Alaska, and some great international trips including South Africa and Ecuador.

 3) Visiting Elk in the Smoky Mountains

 Around 140 elk (2012 survey) live in the Smoky Mountains.
 They concentrate around the eastern end of the park, and Cataloochee Valley is the best place to see them.
 Luckily, this is the closest part of the Smokies to Asheville and can be reached in 45 minutes.

 October and November are the high season for watching elk as their antlers are fully grown and the rut is in full swing.
 The bizarre screeching sounds of bugling bull elk fill every corner of the valley.

 For more information about elk seasons, how to get to Calaoochee, and where to stay; visit our post on Elk in the Smoky Mountains.

 4) Spotting Black Bears in the Smoky Mountains

 If your goal is to see black bears in the Smokies, your best bet is to head to the western side of the park, into Cades Cove.
 Bears can be sighted anywhere in the park at any time, but Cades Cove offers open fields and a good deal of edge habitat which makes bear viewing far more predictable.
 The loop road is especially famous for wildlife watching.
 If you don’t happen to see any black bears, you’re still virtually guaranteed to spot white-tailed deer and turkeys.
+(Ever wonder what are baby turkeys called?)
 You might even get lucky and catch a glimpse of a coyote or a bobcat.